orkestron-ai/software-meta-model/b0-product-core/003-stakeholders-and-motivation.md

 The semantic content of this layer is independent of any specific representation format.

-This layer defines **who the stakeholders are, what they want, and how they perceive value**, not how this information must be structured or stored.

-Due to the narrative and conceptual nature of this layer, the following representations are considered most suitable:
+Recommended formats:

-- Markdown (`.md`) for structured descriptions of stakeholders, goals, motivations, and relationships
+- Markdown for narrative descriptions
-- Structured formats (JSON / YAML) for machine-readable stakeholder definitions and mappings
+- JSON/YAML for structured mappings
-- Tables or simple diagrams for visualizing relationships, dependencies, and conflicts
+- tables or diagrams for relationships

-These representations are **recommendations, not requirements**.

-Implementations:

-- SHOULD use Markdown as the primary format for clarity and human understanding
-- MAY use structured formats when machine processing or integration is required
-- MAY use visual representations to improve comprehension of relationships
-- MUST NOT encode semantics in format-specific constructs

-The correctness of this layer is determined by the completeness and consistency of its **semantic content**, not by the chosen representation format.
+The correctness of this layer is determined by semantic completeness, not format.

 ---